vihangpagare/Genai_exchange_hackathon/README.md

 # Build React app
 npm run build

-# The built files will be in the 'build' directory
+# The built files will be in the 'frontend/build' directory
 # Serve with any static file server
 ```